rainerioagbayani/OpenCV-HAAR-Face-Recognition/README.md

 # Face-Recognition
-Face detection and Recognition using OpenCV-python
+Face detection and Recognition using OpenCV Haar Cascade

 A console based application